MusahMusah/laravel-multipayment-gateways/README.md

 ## Usage
-All payment gateways can be accessed using the `facade`, `helper` or `dependency injection`.
+**All payment gateways methods and properties can be accessed using their respective `facade`, `helper` or `dependency injection`.**
 This ensures consistency in the way you access the payment gateways.
 The idea is to provide a way to handle payments and webhooks in laravel `web` and `api` based applications.

 ### Handling Payments with Paystack
-Payment can be handled in the following ways:
+Web Payment can be handled in the following ways:
 1. Prepare your route to handle the payment request.
     ```php
     use Illuminate\Support\Facades\Route;